lmangani/duckdb-extension-clickhouse-sql/README.md

 The [list of supported functions](https://community-extensions.duckdb.org/extensions/chsql.html#added-functions) is available on the [dedicated extension page](https://community-extensions.duckdb.org/extensions/chsql.html).

 ## Usage Examples
-Once installed, macro functions provided by the extension can be used just like built-in functions.
+Once installed, the macro functions provided by the extension can be used just like built-in functions.

 ```sql
 D INSTALL chsql FROM community;